ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 This document uses names or identifiers for groups and nodes.
 Their different meanings are summarized here:

+* Group: a set of nodes that share common keying material and security parameters used to protect their communications with one another.
+That is, the term refers to a "security group".
+This is not to be confused with an "application group", which has relevance at the application level and whose members share a common pool of resources or content.

-* "Group name" is the invariant once established identifier of the group.
-It is used in the communication between AS, RS and Client to identify the group.
+* Group name: the invariant once established identifier of a group.
+It is used in the interactions between Client, AS and RS to identify a group.

-* "GROUPNAME" is the invariant once established text string used in URIs.
+* GROUPNAME: the invariant once established text string used in URIs.
 GROUPNAME maps to the group name of a group, although it is not necessarily the same.

-* "Group identifier" is the identifier of the group keying material.
-Opposite to group name and GROUPNAME, this identifier changes over time, when the keying material is updated.
+* Group identifier: the identifier of the group keying material used in a group.
+Unlike group name and GROUPNAME, this identifier changes over time, when the group keying material is updated.

-* "Node name" is the invariant once established identifier of the node.
-It is used in the communication between AS, RS and Client to identify a member of the group.
+* Node name: the invariant once established identifier of a node.
+It is used in the interactions between Client and RS and to identify a member of a group.

-* "NODENAME" is the invariant once established text string used in URIs.
+* NODENAME: the invariant once established text string used in URIs.
 NODENAME is used to identify a node in a group.

 This document additionally uses the following terminology: